Walt Mink: Early days, 1990–91

-By the end of the spring the members of Walt Mink pledged to pursue the goal of getting more club gigs in Minneapolis after going their separate ways over the summer.
+By the end of the spring, the members of Walt Mink pledged to pursue the goal of getting more club gigs in Minneapolis after going their separate ways over the summer.
 When they returned to the Twin Cities in September, they found a large house in the uptown section of Minneapolis that had been owned at one time by a music production company and had been renovated in order to accommodate loud rock bands, complete with a large, soundproofed rehearsal room.
 It was here that they began recording their second full-length demo cassette, The Poll Riders Win Again!!!, in February 1991.

-After opening for Babes in Toyland in December 1990, Babes drummer Lori Barbero had become a fan, and tipped off a friend who worked at the New Music Seminar in New York City.
+After opening for Babes in Toyland in December 1990, Babes drummer Lori Barbero became a fan and tipped off a friend who worked at the New Music Seminar in New York City.
 This led to a spot at the seminar for the band, and in June 1991 they traveled to New York for their first out-of-state show.
 It was here they were introduced to Matt Quigley, a former member of the band Skunk (and later of Vaganza, with whom both Waronker and Kimbrough played at different times), who became a fan and, armed with copies of the band's demos, quickly alerted friends to their existence.
 One of those friends was Janet Billig, the label manager of the New York independent record label Caroline Records, who liked the tapes and contacted the band about playing another New York show.